Primary central nervous system posttransplant lymphoproliferative disorder

 PCNS-PTLD was seen more commonly when azathioprine-based immunosuppression was widespread; with the introduction of newer agents (e.g. cyclosporin) the incidence of PCNS-PTLD has reduced 1,2.

 Clinical presentation is variable, and can occur over a wide range of time after transplantation; typically a few years, but reported range is from 3 months to 11 years 1.
 As the inclusion of the term ‘primary’ in the name suggests, CNS involvement in PTLD is usually isolated to the central nervous system without evidence of systemic disease 1,2.

 MRI is the investigation of choice for assessing patients with suspected neurological disease in the setting of transplant.
-The appearance of PCNS-PTLD is variable but is generally recognisable as a highly cellular tumour, with distribution throughout all parts of the brain, similar to non-transplant related lymphoma.
-In the majority of cases, patients will present with multiple masses, often with central necrosis, surrounded by vasogenic oedema, which is similar to the pattern seen in PCNS lymphoma in patients who are also immunocompromised (e.g. HIV) 1,2.
+The appearance of PCNS-PTLD is variable but is generally recognisable as a highly cellular tumor, with distribution throughout all parts of the brain, similar to non-transplant related lymphoma.
+In the majority of cases, patients will present with multiple masses, often with central necrosis, surrounded by vasogenic edema, which is similar to the pattern seen in PCNS lymphoma in patients who have immunodeficiency-associated CNS lymphomas 1,2.

-The masses tend to be hyperdense and are surrounded by low attenuation vasogenic oedema.
+The masses tend to be hyperdense and are surrounded by low attenuation vasogenic edema.

 - T1: iso- to hypointense to cortex

 - T1 C+ (Gd): vivid contrast enhancement

 - hyperintense is more common when necrosis is present

 - DWI/ADC: low ADC values (due to high cellularity)